Free shipping on most US orders over $50!

 “Friendly” or beneficial bacteria secrete chemicals that destroy harmful bacteria and, if they are present in sufficient numbers, colonies of beneficial bacteria starve harmful microbes by depriving them of nutrients and space.

-In addition, the microbes in a healthy microbiome can bind to toxins, such as allergens and substances that cause cancer, removing them from the body through normal elimination.
+In addition, the microbes in a healthy microbiome can bind to toxins, such as allergens and cancer-causing substances, removing them from the body before they can cause health problems.

 In addition, the microbiome helps regulate the body’s endocrine system and metabolism, and there are links between the microbiome and mental health.
 In short, the microbiome affects nearly every aspect of your dog’s health and happiness.